 As Megan takes Don back to his office for a little pre-audition hanky-panky to boost her confidence, Julia entertains the writers by climbing on the conference room table and crawling across it on all fours, growling and clawing at the men like a jaguar.
 I couldn’t help but feel that, with her red hair, and the way she was shot from behind, with her butt hanging out of her panties, she was meant to be a stand-in for Joan, that it was a commentary on her role in this ecosystem – the sex kitten.

 Pete reads to his daughter at home before returning to his hi-fi system, where he listens to classical music under headphones.
 Trudy comes to him once their daughter is in bed, and he starts griping about how he was in a good mood when he left work, but the long trip home exhausts him.
-He informs her that once the Jaguar account is landed, he’ll have to get an apartment in the city, which she says not.
+He informs her that once the Jaguar account has landed, he’ll have to get an apartment in the city, which she says not.

 “It’s an epic poem to get home, and you’re dressed for bed at dinner,” he complains.
 She tells him that his love affair with Manhattan has to end.
 “How can you stand living out in this cemetery?” he asks her.
 “There’s not any good night noises anywhere.”
 She ends the argument by telling him she wants to raise her children in the fresh air.